Blazheiko/bag-chrome/README.md

 When uploading a video file to the server, an error occurs in the Chrome browser.
 The problem arises when a service worker is present, a video preview is used, and a video poster is created using canvas.

+The problem exists in Chrome and Edge browsers.
+Safari and Firefox browsers do not encounter this problem.

 ## Start

 `node server.js` and open page http://127.0.0.1:8002/